 Writing for social connection

-Earlier this year we produced Premier League Magazine Team which is aimed at bringing together your reluctant writers around a shared interest.
+We've also produced Premier League Magazine Team which is aimed at bringing together your reluctant writers around a shared interest.
 We’re confident they will forget they’re even writing.

 Writing for social change